-- (a) There were no non-compliances by the Company and no instances of penalties and strictures imposed on the Company by the Stock Exchanges or SEBI or any other Statutory Authority on any matter related to the capital market during the last three years. - (b) The Company has adopted a Whistle Blower Policy and has established the vigil mechanism in line with the requirements under the Act and SEBI Listing Regulations for employees and Directors to report concerns about unethical behavior, actual or suspected fraud or violation of the Company's Code of Conduct.
+The Company has adopted a Whistle Blower Policy and has established the vigil mechanism in line with the requirements under the Act and SEBI Listing Regulations for employees and Directors to report concerns about unethical behavior, actual or suspected fraud or violation of the Company's Code of Conduct.
 The policy provides adequate safeguards against victimization to all whistleblowers who use such mechanism.
 The said policy has been posted on the Company's website.
-The Company affirms that no personnel have been denied access to the Audit Committee. - (c) All mandatory requirements as per Listing Regulations have been complied with by the Company.
-The status of compliance with the non-mandatory (Discretionary) requirements, as stated under Part E of Schedule-II to the Listing Regulations is as under:
+The Company affirms that no personnel have been denied access to the Audit Committee.

+8.4 Compliance with mandatory requirements and adoption of the non-mandatory requirements